root-project/root/README/ReleaseNotes/v608/index.md

 Changes will be part of the future 6.08/06

+### Interpreter

+- When mitigating the memory allocation pattern used for the JIT code, avoid making more than 1000 tries.
+The avoid extremely long loop (possibly past the available memory size) in some cases (see ROOT-8544) but could lead to the stack frame information to be technically 'corrupted'.

 ### TTree

 - Repair support in TTree for the case of a split branch where a class A contains a class B which contains a class C (and possibly more nesting) which contains const data members.